sosia-dev/sosia/docs/tutorial/usage.rst

 Finding matches
 ---------------

-The final step is to search within this search group for authors who meet criteria 5 and 6.
+The final step is to search within this search group for authors who are mainly active in the same field, started around the same time, have a similar number of publications, have a similar number of coauthors, and have been cited about equally often.
 The matches can be accessed through the .matches property.

 .. code-block:: python